 On May 5, 2012, the White Temple was damaged by an earthquake that struck Thailand’s Mae Lao District of the Chiang Rai Province.
 However, after being inspected by a team of engineers, it was announced that the temple had no major structural damage and was reopened to the public for viewing.

 The White Temple is open every day from 6:30 AM to 6 PM, the entrance fee is 100฿ Thai baht.
 Plan to give yourself at least 40 minutes to explore the grounds and various buildings that make up the entire White Temple complex.

 Touring the White Temple independently

-There is an art gallery and small shopping venues for people who want to purchase mementos of their visit.
-There is also an on-site café that serves iced beverages and Thai food for thirsty and hungry patrons.
+After your tour of the temple grounds, stop by the nearby art gallery as well as the small shopping venues to purchase mementos of the visit.
+There is also an onsite café that serves iced beverages and Thai food for thirsty and hungry patrons.

-Because both places hold a local religious and cultural significance, visitors are encouraged to wear polite attire that covers shoulders and knees, especially women.
+Because the White Temple Chiang Rai holds religious and cultural significance, visitors are encouraged to wear polite attire that covers shoulders and knees, especially women.

 If you have any questions about the temple or the upcoming visit please contact us it will a pleasure to assist you, please contact us.